10 Best Warranty Management Software for D2C Brands (2026)

 For D2C brands specifically, warranty software also plays an important role in first-party data capture.
 When customers register products digitally, brands gain verified contact details tied to specific SKUs.
 That data supports retention campaigns, extended warranty offers, cross-sell opportunities, and product improvement insights.

-What to Look for in the Best Warranty Claims Management Software
+What to Look for in a Best Warranty Management SaaS Platform

 Before reviewing the tools, it’s important to understand what truly matters in a warranty management platform for D2C brands.